 Four workshops took place from 4-6 July 2018 in Berlin, prior to the FENS Forum.
 The workshops were held in parallel.
 Applicants could chose between the following topics:

-The 'research, ethics and societal impact' workshop has been postponed until mid of November and will now take place in Stockholm, Sweden.
-You can apply until 4 October:
+The 'research, ethics and societal impact' workshop was postponed until mid of November and took place in Stockholm, Sweden:

 The workshops address early career researchers who want to gain knowledge outside their area of specialisation or who are interested in learning about ethical challenges or intellectual property rights.